-Injury and medications can also cause lymph nodes to become enlarged.
-When these glands are swollen a biopsy may be done to determine if the cancer has spread.
+Injury and medications can also cause them to swell and become enlarged.
+When they are swollen a biopsy may be done to determine if the cancer has spread.

 Cancer, Nodes, Staging, and Treatment

 When cancer is present, the nearby lymph nodes may be swollen.
 A biopsy will be done to stage the cancer accurately.
-To do this, the nodes will need to be removed, called a lymphadenectomy.
+To do this, they will need to be removed, called a lymphadenectomy.
 It can cause some side effects but it increase the successfulness and effectiveness of treatment.

 When there is lymph node involvement the cancer will be staged differently than if there is none.
 There is a roman numeral system and the TNM classification system.
 Stage IV cancer commonly has spread to the lymph nodes (Lymph Images – elsevierimages.com).